University of South Florida athletic facilities: Campus Recreation Center

 The Campus Recreation Center is mainly used as a gym for USF students, but it is also used by the men's and women's track and field teams to practice for indoor track because of the three lane 200-meter track inside.
 Due to the small number of lanes and lack of indoor field, the area is unsuitable for hosting meets.

 The center, at the time called the USF Gymnasium, was also the home of the USF women's volleyball team from their first season (1972) until The Corral opened in 1995, plus the USF women's basketball team from their founding in 1972 until the Sun Dome opened in 1980, as well as during the 2011–12 season when the arena underwent renovations.
 It also hosted three men's basketball games in the 1978–79 season.
 When configured for USF basketball games, there is space for around 1,500 fans.

 Chowdhari Golf Practice Center

 The Chowdhari Golf Practice Center is an indoor training center located at The Claw which includes a simulator and access to a driving range.
 The facility opened in 2013 and is one of USF's six LEED certified buildings.
 It is named for the donors of the project: USF Foundation Board Member Dr. Shaukat Chowdhari and his wife, Dr. Antonina Chowdhari, whose son Adam played for the men's golf team.

 Frank Morsani Football Practice Complex

 The $4 million Frank Morsani Football Practice Complex opened in 2011 and features three full size fields, two made of natural grass and one made of artificial FieldTurf, plus an additional 40-yard turf area for drills.

 In February 2021, USF announced plans to add an indoor practice facility to the complex.
-The facility was completed in fall 2022.
+The facility, called the Porter Family Indoor Performance Facility, was completed in fall 2022.
 Highlights of the facility include: